Pyali786/tutorial-py/README.md

 🔧 FREE Chrome Extension (Made in Pakistan 🇵🇰)
 Scrape ANY table from ANY website in just 1 click!

-✅ Auto-detects tables✅ Download as CSV✅ 100% FREE basic version💰 Full Unlock only Rs. $3 USD
+✅ Auto-detects tables✅ Download as CSV✅ 100% FREE basic version

-📲 WhatsApp to Unlock: 0310-1374973

 👉 Download here: https://github.com/Pyali786/tutorial-py⭐ Please give a ⭐ star if this helps you 🙏